vishalbelsare/PyGeM/README.md

 The generated html can be found in `docs/buidl/html`.
 Open up the `index.html` you find there to browse

 # Testing

+We are using Travis CI for continusous intergration testing.
+You can check out the current status [here](https://travis-ci.org/mathlab/pygem).

 To run tests locally: